erlang/erlang-org/README.md

 You need to have the following tools installed to build the erlang.org site:

 * GNU make 4.1 or later
-* ruby 2.6 or later
+* ruby 2.6.5 or later
 * bundler 1.16 or later
 * nodejs 14 or later
+* erlang 24 or later

 Most likely earlier versions of these tools will work, but they have not been tested.